yongcongwang/note/docs/Self-Driving/Planning/03_kinodynamic.md

 \end{bmatrix}
 $$

-But if $T$ is a variable, we can get not only one solution.
+But if $T$ is a variable, we can get more than one solutions.
 This is an optimal boundary value problem.

 The general step for this problem is:

 1. Modelling
-2. Solving with Pontryain's minimum principle
+2. Solving with `Pontryain's Minimum Principle`

 We take the quadratic as an example.